 Proteins are converted to amino acids in the body and build and repair tissues and hormones.
 We obtain proteins from either animal or vegetable sources.
-Examples of vegetable sources could be nuts, tofu, tempeh, lentils, etc. The body has a pool of amino acids in reserve, so vegetable sources are pretty ok.
-If the body has an absorption problem, then animal sources may offer better options.
+Examples of vegetable sources include nuts, tofu, tempeh, and lentils.
+The body has a pAnimal sources may offer better options ifl of amino acids in reserve, so veg has an absorption problem, animal sources may offer better options.

-Carbohydrates: are used for glucose ( blood sugar) and obtaining vitamins and minerals, and enzymes.
-We can get them from fruit and vegetable origin.
+Fats are used to absorb fat-soluble vitamins as an energy source and protect organs.
+Examples of ood fats would be extra virgin Olive oil, butter, nu butter, Ghee , polyunsaturated fats, obtaining vitamins,es: are used for glucose ( blood sugar) and obtaining vitamins and minerals, and enzymes.
+We can get them from fruit profoundlygetable origin.
 Examples of good Carbs are dark berries, all deeply coloured fruits, and all pigmented or coloured vegetables, especially green vegetables.
-Carbohydrates such as rice, bread, pasta are lower in nutrients than vegetable origin, so they should be avoided or minimised in a Weight loss program.
+Carbohydrates such as rice, bread, and pasta are lower in nutrients than vegetable origin, so they should be avoided in a Weight loss program.

 Step B – how do I get the ratios right for me

 How we split this combination of fats, proteins, and carbohydrates on the dinner plate determines the amount of weight loss we will get.
-However, what works for you may not work for me or others as we are all different with different goals, metabolisms, pattern makeup, genetics, and stress loads.
-There are no “one size suits all.”
+However, what works for you may not work for me or others as we have different goals, metabolisms, pattern makeup, genetics, anesads. , and vegan diets all.”

-We have the Keto diet, the Paleo diet, and the vegan diet, etc., which can give us pre-determined or pre-made ratios for us to follow.
-You can pick what suits your purpose or have nutritional counselling to determine which eating plan may be the best for you to follow.
+We have the Keto diet, the Paleo diet, the vegan diet, etc., which can give us pre-determined or pre-made ratios for us to follow.
+You can pick what suits your purpose or have nutritional counselling to determine which eating plan is best for you.

 I would recommend the Mediterranean style diet to commence as this style of diet is recommended by most nutritionists as being the most balanced for long-term health and good for maintaining weight.
-To lose weight, eliminating rice/pasta/bread/potatoes would be mandated for best results following this diet style.
+To lose weight, eliminating rice/pasta/bread/potatoes would be mandated for the best results following this diet.

-Setting up a two-week food diary would be helpful to you or your nutritionist or advisor as analysis will reveal eating patterns that can be examined for your imbalances.
-The research then will lead to better food choices and menu planning if required.
+Setting up a two-week food diary would be helpful to you or your nutritionist or advisor, as analysis wilIf required, the research willns that can be examined for your imbalances.
+Twill then lead to better food choices and menu planning if required.

 Step 3 – Get researched.

-Determine a plan of action, and it is good to get some perspective.
+Determine a plan of action; getting some perspective is good.
 I recommend purchasing some books on weight loss.
 Two, at least to provide some perspective.
-Some are detailing the science, and some on recipes or meal planning.
+Some are detailing the science, and some are on recipes or meal planning.
 The recipes and meal planning are the most important.

 These books have a bit of explanation at the front of them, and then recipes and meal planners follow.
-The planners include either two or three-meal daily menu examples, which include menus for meat-eaters and vegetarians. ( Vegans will have to tweak the vegetarian one )
+The planners include two or three-meal daily menu examples, including menus for meat-eaters and vegetarians. ( Vegans will have to tweak the vegetarian one )

-At this stage, we are looking to establish a pattern of eating that provides variety, good nutrition, and is easier to cook with foods.
-No unique ingredients or ones that may be foreign to those who live in Western cultures.
-Foods and flavourings are easily sourced, meals that are flavoursome and easy to cook.
-The Fast 800 Easy is one that I am currently reading and designed for those who have a busy life.
+We are looking to establish a pattern of eating that provides variety and good nutrition and is easier to cook with foods.
+There are no unique ingredients or ones that may be foreign to those living in Western cultures.
+Foods and flavourings are easily sourced, and meals are flavoursome and easy to cook.
+The Fast 800 Easy is one that I am currently reading and designed for those with a busy life.

-Other good sources are U tubes for information- but caution here, as there is so much information that can be contradictory and lead to confusion.
+Other good sources are U tubes for information- but caution here, as so much information can be contradictory and lead to confusion.

-Step 4 – Get started on the recipes and plan your meals.
+Step 4 – Get started with credible ones for your meals.

-Mosely, for example, has based his eating plan recommendations on the Mediterranean style diet and weight loss research.
-I would recommend trying the recipes minus any bread/pasta/potatoes/rice.
-There is plenty of variety to eat, and this is the basis of good nutrition – variety!
+Mosely, for example, has based his eating plan recommendations on the Mediterranean-style diet and weight loss research.
+There is plenty of variety to eat, which is the basis of good nutrition – variety!